filippo-tintori/filippo-tintori/README.md

 🎓 **Physics Student** at the **University of Perugia**.
 🔭 Passionate about science, programming, and exploring the mysteries of the universe!
+🔬 Working on something **crazy**?
+Always.
+Will it work?
+Who knows, but it’s going to be fun finding out!

 **Programming**: I enjoy working with Python, C++, and other languages to solve scientific problems.
 <!--
 **filippo-tintori/filippo-tintori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.